DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 So now our function just loops as long as the user gives us a size, asks if they want fringe with that, and prints the rug price.
-That's good, but it actually took more lines of code than if we'd just written it all inline...
+That's good, but it actually took more lines of code than if we'd just written it all as one block...
 We'll come back to that.
 For now, bear with me two more steps.
 First, we will turn that input into its own function.
 Then, we're going to do make two similar functions for a rectangular rug.
 While that will look like more code than we needed, it will pay off when we add circles and start talking about abstraction.